Astrological transit: Predictive astrology

 Astrological transits are a part of what is usually called predictive astrology, the claim of astrology to predict or forecast future trends and developments.
 Most astrologers nowadays regard the term 'prediction' as something of a misnomer, as modern astrology does not claim to directly predict future events as such.
 Instead it is claimed that an astrological pattern with regard to the future can correspond with any one of a variety of possibilities.
 What is in fact foretold is the trend of circumstances and the nature of the individual's reaction to the situation.
 In other words, progressed and transiting movements of the planets indicate phases in the individual's life when the potential shown in the natal chart will be given opportunities for development, whether through favourable or unfavourable circumstances.

 In addition all modern astrologers stress the role of free will.
 It is asserted that astrology does not reveal fate or patterns which are 'written in stone', rather it reveals a person's strengths and weakness, talents and opportunities.
 The horoscope does not determine the future, but shows the possible paths that lie ahead so that the individual can choose between them.
 Modern astrologers argue that no planetary aspect brings a fate that cannot be counteracted in some way and some benefit derived from it - what actual events happen are largely dependent upon the freedom of choice of the individual.
 The role of the astrologer is to create self-knowledge and awareness of the movement of the planets and their meaning, so as to give the individual an improved ability to make reasoned and sensible life choices.
 In short, no modern astrologer would try to predict actual future events, or claim that the future was mapped out and determined.

 Skeptics of astrology argue in response that stressing the role of vague, general trends and developments allows astrologers to avoid making verifiable predictions; and gives them the ability to attach significance to any number of arbitrary and unrelated events in a way that suits their purpose.

+The transits are nowadays being considered an extremely important factor in making astrological predictions about important areas of human life like Career, Health, Marriage and relationships etc. It is often said that transits play the role of the delivery boy while operating Dashas convey the promise itself.
+The Transits have been given equal importance by both schools - Western as well as Indian Astrology and practitioners of both types of astrology use Transits extensively in arriving at any astrological conclusions.